MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-licensing-organization.md

 ---
 title: Power BI licensing in your organization
-description: "Discusses the different license types available in Power BI and how admins purchase and manage licensing for their organization."
+description: Overview of the different license types available in Power BI and how admins purchase and manage licensing for their organization."
 author: kfollis
 ms.reviewer: ''

 ms.service: powerbi
 ms.subservice: powerbi-admin
 ms.topic: conceptual
-ms.date: 04/03/2020
+ms.date: 04/08/2020
 ms.author: kfollis

 LocalizationGroup: Administration